panktivip/git-essential-training-5988161/Example.md

 This is code1.
-Line 2 added.
+Line 2 added.  line 3.